 What are tired eyes a sign of?

 Although tired eyes are often linked to your recent behaviours such as those described above, the problem can also be caused by other eye conditions.
-For example, dry eye syndrome can cause tiredness alongside other shared symptoms such as irritation, redness and a heavy feeling to the eyes.[2]
+For example, dry eye syndrome can cause tiredness alongside other shared side effects such as irritation, redness and a heavy feeling to the eyes.[2]

 Another condition that can cause tired eyes is allergies.
-Whether you have a common seasonal allergy such as hay fever or an allergy that is caused by a more easily avoidable stimulus such as pet fur, one of the symptoms of an allergic reaction can be tired, irritated eyes.
-If this is the case for you, you might find that taking mild anti-allergy medications such as antihistamines helps to reduce the symptoms.[3]
+Whether you have a common seasonal allergy such as hay fever or an allergy that is caused by a more easily avoidable stimulus such as pet fur, one of the signs of an allergic reaction can be tired, irritated eyes.
+If this is the case for you, you might find that taking mild anti-allergy medications such as antihistamines helps to relieve your tired eyes.[3]

-As we’ve mentioned above, tired eyes can feel very similar to eye strain and it’s true to say that eye strain may be what’s causing your tired eye symptoms.
-Therefore, tackling the root causes of your eye strain might help to alleviate your tired eyes – as well as potentially reducing other irritating symptoms.[4]
+As we’ve mentioned above, tired eyes can feel very similar to eye strain and it’s true to say that eye strain may be what’s causing this irritation.
+Therefore, tackling the root causes of your eye strain might help to alleviate your tired eyes – as well as potentially reducing other signs such as eye redness.[4]

-Whether you’re uncertain of the cause of your tired eyes or other methods of treatment haven’t worked, consider trying eye drops to help with your symptoms.
+Whether you’re uncertain of the cause of your tired eyes or other methods of treatment haven’t worked, consider trying eye drops to help relieve the issue.
 Tired eyes are often caused by a lack of blinking or a lack of sleep, both of which lead to the dehydration of your eyes.
 Eye drops such as TheraTears® Dry or Tired Eye Drops use hyaluronic acid to help rehydrate your eyes, restoring a layer of moisture to soothe those feelings of irritation.

 Resources: